menu

 Overview

 Smyrna is a tiny village located in the state of New York.
 With a population of 205 people and just one neighborhood, Smyrna is the 966th largest community in New York.
-Much of the housing stock in Smyrna was built prior to World War II, making it one of the older and more historic villages in the country.
+Smyrna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce